wiresandwifi/ciscoConfigureAccessPorts/README.md

 - See requirements.txt for needed modules<br>

 # Features
-- Support switches running both IOS-XE and IOS software.
+- Supports switches running both IOS-XE and IOS software.
-- Support both SSH and Telnet connections.
+- Supports both SSH and Telnet connections.
 - Supports both IP and DNS names to connect to network device.
 - Includes prompt coloring to make script easier to read.
 - Uses ntc-templates to parse show command for finding all access ports.